Filter Content

 P&F Meetings

-- Thursday 3 April, 8.00pm online
+- Thursday 3 July, online 8.00pm

 If you would like to be involved, we would love to have you join us.
 Please reach out to us via email stjosephswarragulpandf@gmail.com or send us a message through our Facebook page.
+Otherwise, you are welcome to turn up at the school office- please ensure you bring your Working With Children’s Check (if you don’t have one, it’s free for volunteers online, visit Working with Children Check | Working and Volunteering | Service Victoria).

 Calendar Dates

-- Friday 20 June: St Joseph’s School Disco
+- Friday 20 June: St Joseph’s Disco

 Warranor Junior Football Club